WPManageNinja/wpsocialninja-docs/guide/social-reviews/tripadvisor-configuration-social-reviews-wp-social-ninja.md

 # Tripadvisor Reviews

-WP Social Ninja integrates with TripAdvisor, allowing you to collect and display reviews from the platform to enhance your business's credibility.&nbsp;
+WP Social Ninja integrates with TripAdvisor, allowing you to collect and display reviews from the platform to enhance your business's credibility.

 It offers two methods for gathering TripAdvisor reviews: using a **Business URL** or through an **API key**.
 We recommend using the API method, as it allows for a more comprehensive and reliable data transfer.
 With the API, you can control the frequency and volume of data requests, ensuring a seamless and customizable review collection process.